Chapter 1: Autumn Dark

 “No!
 My little skins!
 Mine!” he growled.

 Harriett screamed and got up to run.
 Jack grabbed her by her jacket and pulled her back to him.
 In that moment, every part of him just wanted his little sister to be safe.
 He couldn’t bear it if anything happened to her, not after losing their parents.
 A sudden surge of determination filled him and he called out again: “Open a way!
 Open a way!”

-Once it had finished transforming, it was a beast about the size of a bull, greatly resembling a monstrous hyena, only with a snake-like tongue.
+Once transformed, it was a beast about the size of a bull, greatly resembling a monstrous hyena, only with a snake-like nose and tongue.
 It laughed a hideous, reverberating hyena cackle and bared its teeth at them.
 Then it growled, its hackles raised on end.
 It could no longer speak but Jack got the message.
 It wanted to tear them apart.
-Harriett screamed again.
-Jack felt his heart stop for a moment in terror, then reluctantly start up again.
+Harriett screamed.
+Jack’s heart stopped for a moment, then reluctantly started up again.
 Then he heard a small crack.
 It came from the headstone at the base of the oak.
 He looked at it in the shadows, thinking it must have cracked from their weight.
 But what he saw could not have been caused by their pressure on the stone, or by anything natural at all.